dgwhited/guardduty-runbooks/runbooks/impact-s3-anomalousbehavior-write.md

 **Remediation recommendations:**

 If this activity is unexpected for the associated principal, it may indicate that the credentials have been exposed or your S3 permissions are not restrictive enough.
-For more information, see [Remediating a compromised S3 bucket](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-s3).
+For more information, see [Remediating a potentially compromised S3 bucket](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-s3.html).

 We recommend an audit of your S3 bucket's contents to ensure that this API call didn't write malicious or unauthorized data.